smurthys/smurthys.github.io/engagement.md

 (I need an external monitor to see my own presentation without craning my neck at the projector screen.
 I use my computer's screen to privately view my notes and scripts related to the presentation.)

-I do not take any food or drink during a day visit: not even coffee, tea, or milk.
-However, I do not mind other people consuming food and drinks in my presence, but I ask I not be pressured to partake.
+I do **not** take any food or beverage during a day visit: not even coffee, tea, or milk.
+However, I do not mind other people consuming food and drinks in my presence, but I ask not to be pressured to partake.
 I will let the host know if my requirements change.

 **I would like safe drinking water** during the visit.